Fat Lie Theory: Fat extensions and general linear PB-groupoids

 Then, the structure of general linear PB-groupoid over it will, as for PB-groupoids with structural strict Lie $2$-groupoid $\textnormal{GL}(k,\ell)_G \rra \textnormal{GL}(k,\ell)_M \rra \textnormal{Hom}(C_M,V_M)$, exactly describe the data of a fat extension.
 Moreover, whether we use $\textnormal{GL}(k,\ell)_G$ or $\textnormal{GL}(C_M,V_M)_G$, the constructions that appear in the equivalence will be defined in analogous ways.

 If the gauge groupoids of $\textnormal{GL}(C_M,V_M)$ (or $\textnormal{Fr}(C_M,V_M)$) is smooth, we can also take a smooth gauge groupoid of the total space $P_G$ of a general linear PB-groupoid.
-The result is a double groupoid, and then gives rise to another way to encode the structure of a fat extension that will be explained at the end of this section. \end{remark}
+The result is a double groupoid, and this gives rise to another way to encode the structure of a fat extension that will be explained in Section \ref{sec: From general linear PB-groupoids to general linear double groupoids}. \end{remark}

 We will first describe the correspondence between fat extensions and general linear PB-groupoids.